Six Perfect Jobs for People with Serious Wanderlust

 If you love working with children and already have a basic ability with a second language, becoming an au pair could be your dream job.
 As an au pair, you will stay with a host family in a foreign country (Orange County in California, anyone?) and provide babysitting services, assistance with domestic chores and schoolwork.
 As well as living rent-free, au pairs can expect to receive a small salary.

-Your free time will be somewhat limited but it is a great opportunity to immerse yourself in another culture, develop foreign language skills and build new friendships that last a lifetime.
+It is true that occasionally your free time will be somewhat limited, but it is a great opportunity to immerse yourself in another culture, develop foreign language skills and build new friendships that last a lifetime.
 Developing childcare skills will also open up new opportunities to work with children in the future.
+If this sounds like something you are interested in, and you are asking yourself what is an au pair?
+Then there is plenty of information online to help you decide if this is the job for you.

 4. International aid worker: